masoncfrancis/cs5890-iep504planorganizer/README.md

 python3 app.py
 ```

-The script should output a localhost URL where you can use the software.
+The script should output a localhost URL where you can access the web interface.

 ## Credit